 2019 | NYC | Artist

-Theo, a patient at Kings County, who told Gross she was either walking into traffic or into the hospital and is now publishing poetry about the experience.
+Theo, a patient at Kings County Hospital, told Gross she was either walking into traffic or into the hospital, and is now publishing poetry about her experience.
+Photo courtesy of Charlie Gross.

 Artist name: Charlie Gross